 Recommendations-The District should identify, analyze, and reduce risks to help prevent undesirable incidents and outcomes that could impact business functions and IT systems and data.
 It also should plan for where resources should be allocated and where critical controls should be implemented.
 To help ensure it has effective entity-wide policies and procedures to achieve these objectives, the District should follow guidance from a credible IT security framework such as that developed by the National Institute of Standards and Technology.
-Responsible administrative officials and management over finance, IT, and other entity functions should be asked for input in the District's process for managing risk.
-The District should conduct the following as part of its process for managing risk:
+Responsible administrative officials and management over finance, IT, and other entity functions should be asked for input in the District's process of managing risks.
+The District should conduct the following as part of its process of managing risks.